PACES examiner opportunities for non-UK Fellows at international centres

 How to apply

-If you are interested in becoming a PACES examiner and already have the support of the Federation lead examiner at a particular centre please contact your local centre for an application form.
+If you are interested in becoming a PACES examiner and already have the support of the Federation lead examiner at a particular centre please follow the below steps.
+Please note unfortunately we cannot accept applications that have not been supported by a Federation lead examiner and would ask you instead to contact email@example.com.

 Please note that the applicant and the referees must be in good standing with their college of fellowship.